 - Enhance the resilience of our people and our place

-3. Why is the City of Ann Arbor looking to negotiate its fossil gas franchise now?
+3. Why is the City of Ann Arbor looking to negotiate its methane gas franchise now?

 We shouldn't have to sacrifice our health to heat our homes and businesses.